eic/drich-dev/README.md

 | [Branches and Merge Requests](doc/branches.md) | Active development branches and merge requests |

 ## Notes
-EIC Software is modular: see [the flowchart overview](doc/docDiagram.pdf) for general guidance of the modules relevant for RICH development.
+EPIC Software is modular: see [the flowchart overview](doc/docDiagram.pdf) for general guidance of the modules relevant for RICH development.
 It shows their dependences, calls, and data flow.